olafrv/k8s/README.md

 In the server *kmast1:~/join-command-for-worker* will have the command to join worker nodes.

-You can connecte and join your workers nodes using the following commands:
+You can connect and join your workers nodes using the following commands:
 ```
 k8s_ssh_c kwork1 # or vagrant ssh kwork1
 # Execute the join-command-for-worker!
+kubectl get nodes
 ```